vterdunov/frs-k8s-fleet/README.md

 ```

 Prometheus Operator CRDs available on Github https://github.com/prometheus-operator/prometheus-operator/
-Get latest tag and download CRDs to a directory with name equal as the git tag.
+Get latest tag and download CRDs to a directory with the name that equals the git tag.
-For this momemnt latest tag is `v0.56.0`
+At this momemnt latest tag is `v0.56.0`
 ```
 export PROM_GIT_TAG='v0.56.0'